mmiltiadous/RobbiesProject/README.md

 # RobbiesProject
-This is a project about building from scratch a robot plotter named RoboVinci.
+This is a project about building from scratch a real robot plotter named RoboVinci.

 All the procedure followed is described in the report named RobbiesProjectProposal.pdf

-The software can be found in Final.ipynb.
+The software can be found in Final.ipynb with headers describing what each section is about.

 A demonstration video with RoboVinci in action is also provided in RoboVinci.mp4